JJWallis/sunnyside-agency/README.md

 }
 ```

 All the images in this project provided a very nice challenge in regards to controlling how they responded, as there was such a diverse range in terms of their design implementations.
-The primary images, when setup as background-images, caused overlapping problems with the text content that was positioned in front of them.
-The solution I've referenced in this repo helped me to alleviate this issue by positioning the text over the image and rendering the image directly in the HTML (instead of the background).
+When setup as background-images, the primary images caused overlapping problems with the text content that was positioned in front of them.
+The solution I've referenced in this repo helped me to alleviate this issue by positioning the text over the image and rendering the image directly in the HTML instead of in the background.

 ```css
 .profile-img {